 The DuPage County Correctional Facility provides for the custody of individuals awaiting trial, serving sentences up to one year, or sentenced to periodic imprisonment.

 In 2004, the facility was re-accredited by the American Correctional Association with one of the highest overall ratings of any corrections facility in the United States.
 The correctional facility consistently receives high marks from the Illinois Department of Corrections and continues to operate in an efficient, cost-effective manner, despite a rapidly increasing population.

 In 1868, a $20,000 two-story brick courthouse and jail was built on land donated by Wheaton resident Warren Wheaton.
 This building in downtown Wheaton served DuPage County until 1896.

 In 1896, a new jail and Sheriff's office was erected.
 The new jail was built to house 8 inmates, but was soon expanded to house 48.

 In the late 1940's, the old jail was so inadequate that deputies dug a basement in the building.
 Shortly thereafter, planning began for a new jail and Sheriff's office.
 That building, which cost $960,000, opened in 1959 and housed 85 inmates.

 By the mid 1970's, tremendous growth in the county's population made the 1959 jail space inadequate.
 In April of 1981, the County Board accepted a $14,059,000 bid to construct a new facility on County Farm Road in Wheaton.
 Construction of the three level, 310 bed jail and adjoining Sheriff's Office began in June 1981 and was dedicated in November 1983.

-During the 1990's, as DuPage's population continued to grow, it was clear that additional jail space was needed.
-A 471 bed addition was built onto the existing jail and opened in 1995.
-With this addition, the total capacity of the jail is 825 beds.
+During the 1990's, as DuPage's population continued to grow, it was clear that additional facility space was needed.
+A 471 bed addition was built onto the existing facility and opened in 1995.
+With this addition, the total capacity of the correctional facility is 825 beds.